Farnsworth-Enterprises/PlanetExpress/README.md

 ## Shipments - Backend Application

 Multiverse Project - A service API backend where internal consumers can directly create, view, and manage shipments without any intermediary service over the internet.
-The goal was to develop an easy to use web-based interface where customers can create shipments, and view view their shipments.
-Users are only be allowed to create and view their own shipments.
+The goal was to develop an easy to use web-based interface where customers can create shipments, and view their shipments.
+Users are only allowed to create and view their own shipments.
 Admins have the ability to create, update, delete and view all shipments.

 ## Getting Started